keganv/simple-funnel-chart/README.md

 will add all the level values and store that on the `totalValue` property.
 However, you have the option of passing the total value yourself if you choose to for your specific needs.

+## Future Features

+- Ability for the `color` property to not be required on each level.
+- Ability to pass a hex value color in options array for automatic level color theming.
+- Ability to pass an entire `colors` array with specific values that will be used in succession with levels.